Blood Sugar Fasting Test166+ booked in last 3 days

+Blood sugar fasting test measures blood sugar after an overnight fast (not eating).
 Blood glucose (sugar) is derived from food and it is the main source of energy.
 If a person has high blood glucose level then this condition is known as diabetes while if it is low it is known as hypoglycemia.

 Diabetic patients should monitor their glucose or HbA1c levels regularly to evaluate control of blood glucose in body.